Steklov isospectrality of conformal metrics: A few results on the principal order

 so the equality in the inequality and therefore $\restriction{u}{\partial M}=0$ . \end{proof} In dimension $3$, the assumption on total scalar curvatures at the boundary is already verified which gives in particular this elementary statement :

-\begin{prop} Let $\left( M,g\right)$ be a smooth compact Riemannian $3$-manifold with boundary such that $(\partial M,g^{\circ})$ has constant scalar curvature. \\Let $h:=cg$ be a metric conformal to $g$ and assume that $h^{\circ}$ has constant scalar curvature.\footnote{By the uniformization theorem it is always possible to find such metrics.} \\If
+\begin{prop} Let $\left( M,g\right)$ be a smooth compact Riemannian $3$-manifold with boundary such that $(\partial M,g^{\circ})$ has constant sectional curvature. \\Let $h:=cg$ be a metric conformal to $g$ and assume that $h^{\circ}$ has constant sectional curvature.\footnote{By the uniformization theorem it is always possible to find such metrics.} \\If

 then

 In addition, if this scalar curvature is negative,

 \end{prop} \begin{proof} As usual let us note $c=e^{2u}$ with $u$ a smooth real-valued function on $M$.
 The expression of the scalar curvature after conformal change in dimension $2$ leads to :